- SLO County Profile

 San Luis Obispo County is located on California’s scenic central coast, bordered by Monterey, Kern and Santa Barbara Counties to the north, east and south (respectively).
 The population of the county numbers over 273,000, the majority of which lies within seven incorporated cities (Arroyo Grande, Atascadero, Grover Beach, Morro Bay, Paso Robles, Pismo Beach and San Luis Obispo).
 SLO County is more than 3,304 square miles in size, the vast majority of which is agricultural land or open space.
 The state is a large employer in the area (through a state university, hospital and detention center); other major industries include agriculture and tourism.
 Local attractions include Hearst Castle (the estate of newspaper publisher William Randolph Hearst) and a growing wine region.

 Though perhaps not immediately apparent to locals or tourists, like other communities, SLO County is not without problems or needs.
-According to the 2016 Vital Signs - Understanding San Luis Obispo County report published by ACTION for Healthy Communities Indicator Report, 15% of survey respondents reported that they went without some basic needs (most commonly healthcare and food) in the last year.
-The same survey reports California Standardized Testing and Reporting (STAR) scores of third graders in each of the county’s school districts; only 52% of third-grade students scored proficient or above in the English-Language Arts subject area.
-When considering the health of adult residents, the ACTION Report uses some data collected by the California Health Interview Survey; in 2012, 48% of adults in SLO County were overweight or obese, as determined by body mass index (BMI) of 25 or greater.
+According to the 2016 Vital Signs - Understanding San Luis Obispo County report published by ACTION for Healthy Communities, 12% of survey respondents reported that they went without some basic needs.
+The same survey indicates that California Assessment of Student Performance (CAASPP) scores of third graders show that only 50% of third-grade students scored proficient or above in the English-Language Arts subject area.
+When considering the health of adult residents, the report indicates that 55% of adults in SLO County were overweight or obese, as determined by body mass index (BMI) of 25 or greater.
 The Central Coast Commission for Senior Citizens, Area Agency on Aging (AAA) also released a report, the 2018-2020 SLO Senior Resource Guide, outlining the needs of seniors in our community.